John L. Smith has printed false and defamatory statements about me in the Las Vegas Review Journal that are total lies

 Nice work, ex-Det.
 Dillard, a low-life scumbag in my opinion, who just bought a new house, by the way, on the other side of town — the Centennial/North Las Vegas area.

-Posted in Uncategorized | Comments Off on KNPR, John L. Smith & Moral Turpitude: Attention Chair Jerry Nadal, Vice-Chair Anthony Pearl
+Posted in Blog Posts | Comments Off on KNPR, John L. Smith & Moral Turpitude: Attention Chair Jerry Nadal, Vice-Chair Anthony Pearl

 John L. Smith, Formerly of the Las Vegas Review-Journal, Tries His Luck at Self-Promoting and STILL No Credibility